< Back to Blog

 • Disability

-But compliance means more than avoiding obvious discrimination.
-Housing providers should not reject applications for past incidents that are unlikely to recur, such as an eviction due to a job loss.
+Compliance means more than avoiding obvious discrimination.
+Housing providers should not reject applications for past incidents that are unlikely to recur — such as an eviction caused by a documented job loss.

 The Adverse Action Notice Process